PLEASE SHARE THIS PAGE

 Like many other species of geckos, this species is able to change its colouration/pattern making them difficult to identify sometimes.

-©2017 John Fowler and John Hollister.
+Copyright 2022 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.
-(NOTE:- No permission is needed to link to this web page)

 Note Content provided by other contributors cannot be used without their permission.